 3.3.1.
 It is submitted that the distribution loss trajectory for the period FY 2021-22 to FY 2025-26 was submitted by the Petitioner in its Business Plan petition dated 30.11.2020.
 Considering the Covid-19 pandemic and other actual situation of the business scenario, the Petitioner is unable to achieve trajectory projected in the Business Plan petition.
-The actual distribution loss as per audited account of FY 2021-22 is 27.45% and projected distribution loss for FY 2022-23 is 26.34%.
 Therefore, the Petitioner has submitted the revised projection for the control period i.e., FY 2021-22 & FY 2025-26 in the ARR and tariff filing for FY 2022-23 dated 30th November 2021.
 The same is depicted in the Table below: